cmu-llms-class/cmu-llm-class-website-2023/project.md

 ## Logistics:
 Team: Form a team of 3-5 people.
 Four is recommended.

+## Midpoint Instructions
+Your report should be in the style of an ACL submission.
+You may (but are not required to use the template [linked here](https://github.com/daphnei/cmu-llm-class/raw/main/homework_materials/project_midpoint_template.zip).
+Where relevant, you may copy text from your proposal.
+We will evalute youe midpoint report on:

+1. Have you made progress toward the stated goals in your proposal?
+You should have run at least one set of experiments by now.
+2. Do you have a plan for in place for completing your project by the end of the semester?
+3. Is your midpoint report well-written in the style of an ACL paper?

+You should also prepare slides for a 3-minute in-class presentation.
+While your report is due on October 31 at 2 PM, we need your slides by October 30 at 8 PM so we have time to assemble them into a single slide deck.

 ## Proposal Instructions
 Please use the template [linked here](https://github.com/daphnei/cmu-llm-class/raw/main/homework_materials/project_proposal_template.zip) for the project proposal.
 Your proposal should have all the sections shown on this template.
 It should be no more than 2 pages.
 You should also plan a 2.5 minute presenation of the idea (3 slides maximum) to present in class.